-The Appellate Officer(s): In the instance of an appeal under this Section VII.B.7(a), the Title IX Coordinator will appoint one or more Appellate Officer or Officers (the "Appellate Officer(s)") from a previously established pool of College employees who have received training on sexual misconduct cases and appeals; in any case involving a teaching faculty member, there will be a three Appellate Officer panel, including at least one tenured faculty member (selected by the Title IX Coordinator will provide the Parties with the names of the assigned Appellate Officer(s) for their case.
+The Appellate Officer(s): In the instance of an appeal under this Section VII.B.7(a), the Title IX Coordinator will appoint one or more Appellate Officer or Officers (the "Appellate Officer(s)") from a previously established pool of College employees who have received training on sexual misconduct cases and appeals; in any case involving a teaching faculty member, there will be a three Appellate Officer panel, including at least one tenured faculty member (selected by the Title IX Coordinator in consultation with the chair of the Committee on Faculty Affairs).
+The Title IX Coordinator will provide the Parties with the names of the assigned Appellate Officer(s) for their case.
 As soon as possible, but no later than three (3) calendar days after delivery of the identity of the assigned Appellate Officer(s), the Parties should inform the Title IX Coordinator in writing of any conflicts of interest in regard to the assigned Appellate Officer(s).
 The Title IX Coordinator will consider the nature of the conflict and determine if different individual(s) should be assigned as the Appellate Officer(s).
 The Title IX Coordinator may consult with other College personnel to discuss any conflicts of interest.
 The Title IX Coordinator's decision regarding any conflicts is final.